natzar/Stripe-Pad/README.md

 #  Stripe Pad v.0.0.1
 ![Stripe Pad Storefront](sample2.png "Stripe Pad Sample Image") January 20th, 2023.
-Stripe Pad is a micro SaaS boilerplate that allows you to quickly build projects and integrate Stripe payments from the beginning.
-It is a fast and efficient way to sell your products configured in Stripe, acting as a front-end for your Stripe account.
+Stripe Pad is a fast and efficient way to sell your products configured in Stripe, acting as a front-end for your Stripe account.
+Maybe one day it gets to micro SaaS boilerplate category, anyway it allows you to quickly launch and validate new ideas while integrating Stripe payments from the beginning.

 Project URL: [www.stripepad.com](https://www.stripepad.com)